opencomputeproject/SAI/doc/fw/SAI-FW-API.md

 ### 3.2 Operational State

 Once firmware is loaded, NOS need to know its operational state.
 Operational state is queried using the attribute SAI_FW_ATTR_FW_OP_STATE which is of the data type sai_fw_op_state_t.
-Operational state indicates actual firmware status.
+Operational state indicates the firmware state.

 | State                      | Description                     |
 | -------------------------- | ------------------------------- |